WebOfTrust/WOT-terms/docs/04_glossary/self-certifying-identifier.md

-# self certifying identifier
 ## Definition
+a type of Cryptonym that is uniquely cryptographically derived from the public key of an asymmetric signing keypair (public, private).
+Source: Dr. S. Smith

+## Explanation
-A Self-Certifying Identifier (SCID) cryptographically binds an identifier to a public and private key pair.
+A Self-Certifying Identifier (SCID) cryptographically binds an identifier to one or more public/private key pairs.
 It is an identifier that can be proven to be the one and only identifier tied to a public key using cryptography alone.

 ## Signing